brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 need to make sure your database or replication tool is actually handling this issue, or, in case it's not, be aware that this is a failure that can happen.

-Another alternative is to use what some databases call the _start topology_.
+Another alternative is to use what some databases call the _star topology_.

 <img src="/assets/images/replication/star.png">